icecreammatt/class-website-template/content/review.md

 `cat sample.txt | awk '{ $1=""; print $0 }'`

 * In case of zombie apocalypse, how would you design a facial recognition program that identifies if individuals are decaying and likely infected.

+* When programming your zombie facial recognition program (OpperationUnicorneExsanguination.cpp), what command would you use to upload it for collaberation on github?